dustinpfister/blog_posts/_posts/threejs-svg-loader.md

 ### 4.1 - Main javaScript file

-So the general idea here is to create some textures, and also to come up with a custom UV Generator funcitons for the extrude geometry that will be used with the SVG data.
+So the general idea here is to create some textures, and also to come up with a custom UV Generator functions for the extrude geometry that will be used with the SVG data.

 ```js
 // Extrude Geo, Custom UV Generator and data textures